 That said, I had to make a decision and so, I went down to the showrooms of Sterra, Wells, Livingcare and Hydroflux to take a look at the water purifying systems on display and see which system best fits my needs.
 While cleanliness and filtration quality is a consideration, I also considered other more practical aspects such as the maintenance required, quality, taste and temperature of the water and the dispensing capacity.
 While my research was primarily for myself to make a more informed decision, I thought that I would share some of my findings over here as well.

 For the purpose of this comparison, I had a look at the Sterra S, Wells tt UV+, Wells The One, Livingcare Jewel and the Hydroflux Wish.
-I also had at the older Hydroflux H2300 which I will mention in passing below.
-I did not look at the Cosmo Quantum or the Ruhens V. For the latter, I did not consider it in my decision matrix because in terms of functionality, it is similar to the Hydroflux H2300, and Ruhens is also apparently under the same management as Hydroflux and Livingcare.
+I also had a look at the older Hydroflux H2300 which I will mention in passing below.
+I did not look at the Cosmo Quantum or the Ruhens V. For the latter, I did not consider it in my decision matrix because in terms of functionality, it appears to be similar to the Hydroflux H2300.

 At a Glance

 |Description||Sterra S||Wells tt UV+||Wells The One||Livingcare Jewel||Hydroflux Wish|

 |Dimensions (WxDxH) (mm)||182x509x403||190x495x430||88x88x337 countertop; 180x480x470 under cabinet||130x390x320||168x465x450|

 |Price with 7% GST (base group buy/ maximum group buy)||1,499 (min.
 8 pax)|

 2,127.16 (min.
 100 pax)